What are keywords?

 It is a factor to consider.
 Going for the highest MSV isn't always the best idea as it means you'll have a harder time standing out amongst the other websites competing for prime real estate on the SERP.

-Use Surfer's Content Editor tool to then write your article which factors in all the keywords you selected in the content planner.
+Use Surfer's Keyword Research Tool to then write your article which factors in all the keywords you selected in the keyword research.

 Imagine selling robot vacuums to the Internet.
 If you look at the search volume for robot vacuum this sounds like a good keyword.
 Easy, no?
 You don't need to take the time to find keywords, right?